Winifred Spooner

-Winifred Evelyn Spooner (11 September 1900 – 13 January 1933), the daughter of Major Walter B. Spooner and Annie Spooner, was an English aviator of the 1920s and 1930s, and the winner of the Harmon Trophy as the world's outstanding female aviator of 1929.
+Winifred Evelyn Spooner (11 September 1900 – 13 January 1933) was an English aviator of the 1920s and 1930s, and the winner of the Harmon Trophy as the world's outstanding female aviator of 1929.
 She died aged 32 from pneumonia.

 Early life and education

-Winifred Spooner was born in Woolwich in Kent.
+Winifred Spooner was born in Woolwich in Kent, the daughter of Major Walter B. Spooner and Annie Spooner.
 She attended Sherborne Girls in Dorset.

-She received a pilot's licence No. 8137 from London Aeroplane Club in September 1927, and then she became active competitor in sports aviation.
-She became only the 16th woman to receive a licence.
-She also received an Aviator's Certificate in the USA, dated 21 August 1931 and signed by Orville Wright.
+After she received pilot's licence No. 8137 from the London Aeroplane Club in September 1927, she became a competitor in sports aviation.
+She was the 16th woman to receive a licence.
+She also received an Aviator's Certificate in the United States, dated 21 August 1931 and signed by Orville Wright.

-Winifred's brothers, Tony and Frank, had leased some farmland and stables near Folly Court in Wokingham where they schooled and sold polo-ponies, hunters and steeplechasers.
+Winifred's brothers, Tony and Frank, had leased farmland and stables near Folly Court in Wokingham, Berkshire, where they schooled and sold polo-ponies, hunters and steeplechasers.
 They called their enterprise The Polo Farm.
-During the First World War Frank had served as a cavalry officer in India, and from 1917 to 1918, had been the head of the equestrian school.
-Winifred's other brother, Captain Hugh “Tony” Spooner, who served in the 19th King George’s Own Lancers, married to Glenda Spooner, was Superintendent of Flying Operations and Chief Pilot to the Misr-Airwork Company of Egypt.
+During the First World War Frank had served as a cavalry officer in India, and from 1917 to 1918 had been the head of the equestrian school.
+Winifred's other brother, Captain Hugh "Tony" Spooner, who served in the 19th King George's Own Lancers, married to Glenda Spooner, was Superintendent of Flying Operations and Chief Pilot to the Misr-Airwork Company of Egypt.
 He was killed in a flying accident in a sandstorm in Egypt on 15 March 1935.

 There was a field on the farm big enough upon which to land a light aircraft, so Winifred built a wooden hangar and moved her Moth from Stag Lane.
-During this period Winifred, Hugh and Frank resided at No. 4, South Drive in Wokingham.
-Winifred continued her Air-Taxi Service, charging £4 an hour or one shilling a mile, covering Britain and France, and gave flying lessons.
-She also purchased a car.
-Wokingham locals recall her being one of the first woman drivers in the area.
+During this period Winifred, Hugh and Frank lived at 4 South Drive in Wokingham.
+Winifred continued her air-taxi service, charging £4 an hour or one shilling a mile, covering Britain and France, and gave flying lessons.
+She also bought a car; Wokingham locals recall her being one of the first woman drivers in the area.
 Some time later she moved to Scott's Farm near Bearwood, now part of Woosehill.